White-Rabbit-Lab/browser-extension/docs/architecture/researches/2025-08-15-secure-storage-patterns.md

 ## Executive Summary

 Comprehensive analysis of sensitive data storage architectures for browser extensions reveals that a **remote-first approach** is strongly recommended for 2024-2025, with local storage limited to non-sensitive metadata and cached references.
-Based on security research, 53% of browser extensions can access sensitive data, making local storage vulnerable to XSS attacks and extension compromise.
-Implementation requires Web Crypto API (AES-GCM) for client-side encryption, zero-knowledge architecture for server storage, and short-lived JWT tokens with OAuth2 PKCE flow for authentication.
+Based on the LayerX Browser Extension Security Report 2025, 53% of enterprise users have installed extensions with 'high' or 'critical' risk scope that can access sensitive data including cookies, passwords, and browsing information, making local storage vulnerable to XSS attacks and extension compromise.
+Implementation requires Web Crypto API (AES-GCM) for client-side encryption, zero-knowledge architecture (server-side non-decryptable E2EE design) for server storage, and short-lived JWT tokens with OAuth2 PKCE flow for authentication.

 **Target Audience**: Technical decision makers and security architects designing browser extension data storage strategies